Why Churches Should Offer (& Promote) Scheduled Giving

 Scheduled giving keeps givers engaged.

 Matthew 6:21 says that where our heart is, there will our treasure be also.
 We invest in the things we care about.
 But conversely, we become more invested in the things we financially support.
 Each time a giver receives a notification of an automated giving being transacted, they are reminded of their commitment to the church.
+With personalized acknowledgments, they are also reminded WHY they committed to give.

 Recurring giving provides convenience for givers.